 So what do we get?
 Corporate-captured “open” projects that simply entrench the status quo, with a shine of progressive #PR (hello #Mozilla).
 Funded grassroots tech that is overengineered, fragile, and oblivious to social or political context it’s built for.
 Endless talk of “digital commons” by people who’ve never participated in one.

 The result?
-More #techno-solutionist dead ends, more paper victories, more funding poured down the drain, to tame, abstracted versions of real solutions.
+More #techno-solutionist dead ends, more paper victories, more funding poured down the drain, to feed the empty abstracted versions of real solutions.
 And worse, a complete blind spot for why the #openweb is in crisis: it’s not a lack of good tech, it’s a lack of courageous, messy, trust-based social organising.

 Too many of the actors at the table are blinded by the #deathcult of neoliberal governance.
 They don’t want alternatives – they want reforms that keep their seats at the table warm.
 This isn’t conspiracy talk.
 It’s about structural failure: the very people tasked with change have made comfort and compliance their operating system.
 That’s why the best thing we can do with this EU mess is compost it.